vendasta/api-gateway-docs/docs/Guides/Advertising/campaignStats.md

 ---
-tags: [Advertising Intelligence, advertising, account, stats, accountstats]
+tags: [Advertising Intelligence, advertising, campaign, stats, campaignStats]
 ---
 # Getting Advertising Campaign Stats

-`Account Stats` are the stats of connected campaigns under one advertising account that has been connected to a specific Business Location in Advertising Intelligence.
+`Campaign Stats` are the stats of connected campaigns under one advertising account that has been connected to a specific Business Location in Advertising Intelligence.
 In order to access campagin level information or stats, the Business Location must have advanced reporting enabled.

 ## Setup